rogosprojects/ktop/README.md

       --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                  The address and port of the Kubernetes API server
-      --show-all-columns               If true, show all columns (default true) --tls-server-name string         Server name to use for server certificate validation.
+      --show-all-columns               If true, show all columns (default true) --summary-refresh int            Refresh interval for summary stats in seconds (default 5) --nodes-refresh int              Refresh interval for node stats in seconds (default 5) --pods-refresh int               Refresh interval for pod stats in seconds (default 3) --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used
       --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use